-Bit offset Field Description
+Bit Field Description

-0 LastChunk If set, the chunk, indicated by ChunkSeqNo , shall represent the last chunk of the large SPDM message.
+0 LastChunk If set, the chunk, indicated by ChunkSeqNo , shall represent the last chunk of the Large SPDM message.

 [7:1] Reserved Reserved.

-Table 85 - CHUNK_SEND_ACK response message format describes the format for the response.
+The CHUNK_SEND_ACK response format table describes the format for the response.

-Table 85 - CHUNK_SEND_ACK response message format
+CHUNK_SEND_ACK response format table

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0x05 = CHUNK_SEND_ACK response.
-See Table 5 - SPDM response codes.
-2 Param1 1 Response attributes.
-See Table 86 - Chunk receiver attributes.
+Offsets Field Size in bytes Value 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+1 RequestResponseCode 1 0x5 = CHUNK_SEND_ACK Request 2 Param1 1 Response Attributes.
+See Chunk Receiver Attributes.
 3 Param2 1 Handle.
 This field should uniquely identify the transfer of a large SPDM message.
 The value of this field shall be the same for all chunks of the same SPDM message.
-4 ChunkSeqNo 2 Shall be the same as ChunkSeqNo in the corresponding request.
-6 ResponseToLargeRequest Variable Shall be present on the last chunk (that is when LastChunk is set), or when the EarlyErrorDetected bit in Param1 is set.
-This field shall contain the response to the large SPDM request message.
+4 ChunkSeqNo 2 This field shall be the same as ChunkSeqNo in the corresponding request.
+5+ ResponseToLargeRequest Variable This field shall be present on the last chunk (i.e. LastChunk is set) or when the EarlyErrorDetected bit in Param1 is set.
+This field shall contain the Response to the Large SPDM Request.
 When the EarlyErrorDetected bit in Param1 is set, this field shall contain an ERROR message.